Section 6-66 Amendments.

 applied to the garage side.

-R307.3 Water closet: All water closets shall be spaced at least fifteen (15)
+R307.3 Water closet: All water closets shall be spaced at least fifteen (15) inches from the

 centerline of the fixture to any wall or plumbing fixture, except the centerline of the water closet